 - 1. The court executive officer must appoint a custodian of the trial court petty cash fund.
 The custodian is responsible for the safekeeping, disbursement, and accounting for petty cash.
-A copy of this procedure shall be given to the custodian to ensure that he or she understands the requirements for using petty cash funds. - 2.
-The petty cash custodian shall have no other cash-handling responsibilities. - 3.
+A copy of this procedure must be given to the custodian to ensure that he or she understands the requirements for using petty cash funds. - 2.
+The petty cash custodian must not have any other cash-handling responsibilities. - 3.
 Petty cash funds should be kept separate from all other monies.
 The petty cash fund shall be kept in a locked drawer or cabinet with the key in the custodian's possession.